 I am a member of the Physiological Society and Fellow of Higher Education Academy.

-I am the Module Leader for the Human Physiological Adaptations (Level 6) and contribute widely to a variety of undergraduate (level 4, 5 and 6) modules.
+I am the Module Leader for the Advanced Pharmacology and Toxicology (Level 6) and contribute widely to a variety of undergraduate (level 4, 5 and 6) modules.
 I also supervise BSc and MSc research Projects.